Donald Stewart was an ordinary chap, just one

 The anecdote that will remain with me always concerned the building

-of the 'new' chimney at the Oak Bank Mill printing works (where
+of the 'new' chimney at Oak Bank mill printing works.
+This

-chimney was built about 1912 and was around 200 feet high.
+chimney was built in 1912 and was around 200 feet high.
 During

 its construction it was clothed in scaffolding and ladders.
 One